• Skip to primary navigation

 What is a PCB?

 A printed circuit board or PCB is a device that is used to mount and connect multiple electronic components together with the use of traces, pads or other connection methods.
-A PCB is made using layers of copper that’s laminated onto layers of a non-conductive substrate (fiberglass for
+The raw panel is constructed of a non-conductive substrate sandwiched by copper layers.

 FEDC PCB Manufacturing